SciTools/iris/docs/src/further_topics/missing_data_handling.rst

 un-maintainable and it was retired in Iris 3.9 (:pull:`5833`).

 If you need to know about collisions then you can perform your own checks ahead of saving.
-Such operations be run lazily (:term:`Lazy Data`).
+Such operations can be run lazily (:term:`Lazy Data`).
 Here is an example::

     >>> default_fill = netCDF4.default_fillvals[my_cube.dtype.str[1:]]